-FOR THE YEAR ENDED FEBRUARY 28, 2019
+FOR THE THREE MONTHS ENDED MAY 31, 2019

-The following Management's Discussion and Analysis ("MD&A") is dated June 28, 2019, for the year ended February 28, 2019 and should be read in conjunction with the Interlapse Technologies Corp. (formerly Coronado Resources Ltd.) ("Interlapse" or the "Company") accompanying audited consolidated financial statements for the year ended February 28, 2019 and February 28, 2018.
+The following Management's Discussion and Analysis ("MD&A") is dated July 30, 2019, for the period ended May 31, 2019 and should be read in conjunction with the Interlapse Technologies Corp. (formerly Coronado Resources Ltd.) ("Interlapse" or the "Company") accompanying condensed consolidated interim financial statements for the period ended May 31, 2019 and the audited consolidated financial statements for the year ended February 28, 2019.

-These audited consolidated financial statements for the year ended February 28, 2019 have been prepared in accordance with and comply with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and its interpretation of the International Financial Reporting Interpretations Committee ("IFRIC").
-These consolidated financial statements have been prepared on a historical cost basis and have been prepared using the accrual basis of accounting, except for cash flow information.
-The MD&A supplement does not form part of the audited consolidated financial statements for the year ended February 28, 2019 and the notes thereto for the year ended February 28, 2019.
+These condensed consolidated interim consolidated financial statements for the period ended May 31, 2019 have been prepared in accordance with and comply with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and its interpretation of the International Financial Reporting Interpretations Committee ("IFRIC").
+These condensed consolidated interim financial statements have been prepared on a historical cost basis and have been prepared using the accrual basis of accounting, except for cash flow information.
+The MD&A supplement does not form part of the unaudited condensed consolidated interim financial statements for the three month period ended May 31, 2019 or the audited financial statements of the Company and the notes thereto for the year ended February 28, 2019.
 All amounts are expressed in Canadian dollars unless otherwise indicated.
 In addition, readers are directed herein to discussions under the headings "Forward-Looking Statements", "Critical Accounting Estimates" and "Risk Factors".